act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 #### Passed Example 3

-This viewport `meta` element does not prevent user scaling because it has `maximum-scale` set to -1 which results in this value being dropped.
+This viewport `meta` element does not prevent user scaling because it has `maximum-scale` set to -1 which results in this key-value pair being dropped.

 ```html
 <html>